-Classroom Environment Evidence Observed School Wide Rating Creating an Environment of Respect and Rapport The QSR team scored three-fourths of the observations as proficient or exemplary in Creating an Environment of Respect and Rapport.
-In these observations talk between teachers and students and among students was uniformly respectful.
-Members of the class were respectful, compassionate, and riendly to each other.
-Students helped each other out.
-In one classroom, a tudent assisted another student with opening the door who was struggling.
-The Exemplary 31% QSR team scored 30% of the observations as exemplary in this component (the highest level).
+Classroom Environment Evidence Observed School Wi ide Rating Creating an Environment of Respect and Rapport Exemplary 31% QSR team scored 30% of the observations as exemplary in this component (the highest level).
 The teachers were caring and sensitive to the students as individuals.
 When one student was hurt, the teacher got down on one knee to inspect the "boo boo" and made sure the student felt okay.
-One teacher demonstrated understanding of one student's confusion on a task by saying, "I forgot you weren't here yesterday, so we will work more on that tomorrow."
-Proficient 44% The QSR team did not observe the same level of respect in 25% of the observations.
-The team saw a teacher disciplining a student in front of other students, which appeared demeaning to the student.
-Another teacher used sarcastic language with a student, saying, "It's not that difficult to turn to page 200."
-A classroom assistant was particularly harsh with only one student in the Satisfactory 25% room, writing on her paper and singling her out although other students were also confused.
-Limited 0%
+One teacher highest level).
+The teachers were caring and sensitive to the students as individuals.
+When one student was hurt, the teacher got down on one knee to inspect the "boo boo" and made sure the student felt okay.
+One teacher demonstrated understanding of one student's confusion on a task by saying, "I Proficient 44% Satisfactory 25% room, writing on her paper and singling her out although other students were Limited 0%

-1 Teachers may be observed more than once by different review team members.
+&lt;sup>1 Teachers may be observed more than once by different review team members.

-Classroom Environment Evidence Observed School Wi ide Rating Establishing a Culture for Learning 13% spell harder words because she knew they could do it.
-Another teacher said, "I am very impressed with the work you have been doing at the centers.
-We were taking pictures and getting excited."
-Students put forth good effort to complete high quality work in small groups and in whole group work; at times students worked with other students to improve their work.
-Proficient 81% The QSR team scored fewer than 10% of the observations as below proficient.
-Satisfactory 6% Limited 0% Managing Classroom Procedures Just over 60% of observations were proficient or exemplary in Managing Classroom Procedures.
+Classroom Environment Evidence Observed School W ide Rating Establishing a Culture for Learning Exemplary 13% Proficient 81% The QSR team scored fewer than 10% of the observations as below proficient.
+Satisfactory 6% Limited 0% Managing Classroom ProceduresJust over 60% of observations were proficient or exemplary in Managing Classroom Procedures.
 Teachers implemented smooth functioning rituals and routines, which minimized the loss of instructional time.
-Teachers used bells and timers to signal groups to rotate, students stood in the "Presidential Pose" with hands behind their backs to show the teachers they were ready.
-Teachers Exemplary 19% used clapping sequences to gain the group's attention.
-Teachers let students know how much time was left for each activity during small group work.
+Teachers used bells and timers to signal groups to rotate, students stood in the "Presidential Pose" Exemplary 19% know how much time was left for each activity during small group work.
 One teacher kept every student's focus while explaining the centers by asking for examples and repeat-backs.
-Students were able to switch from center to center effectively.
-Proficient 44% The QSR team observed that teachers lost instructional time due to partially effective routines and producers in almost 40% of the observations.
-In some classrooms not all students would participate in the cleanup routines, lingering Satisfactory 38%
+Students were able to switch from center to center Proficient 44% effective routines and producers in almost 40% of the observations.
+In some Satisfactory 38% Qualitative Site Review Report Early Childhood Academy PCS April 2, 2014 9

 Classroom Environment Evidence Observed School Wi de Rating on the iPads and causing the rest of the class to wait.
 The team observed one teacher lose the attention of the class while taking 12 minutes to explain the centers.
 When the students finally transitioned to the centers, many students were still confused.
-Limited 0% Managing Student Behavior The QSR team scored 75% of the observations as proficient or exemplary in Managing Student Behavior.
+Limited 0% Managing Student Behavior Managing Student Behavior.
 Teachers established and followed consistent standards of conduct.
 Teachers praised positive behavior saying, "I like how well you are working."
-In a few classrooms, students respectfully intervened to ensure compliance with the standards of conduct.
-One student said to a 25% classmate, "Would you please lower your voice?"
+In a few classrooms, students respectfully intervened to Exemplary 25% ensure compliance with the standards of conduct.
+One student said to a classmate, "Would you please lower your voice?"
 One teacher utilized a point reward system on the classroom computer.
 Students were in charge of adding and deducting points on their individual account, based on their behavior during certain activities.
 In a few classrooms, student behavior was entirely appropriate.
-Proficient 50% In one-fourth of the observations, the implementation of standards of conduct was inconsistent.
+In one-fourth of the observations, the implementation of standards of conduct was inconsistent.
 The QSR team observed a few teachers isolate one student's misbehavior instead of addressing the whole class.
-In one classroom, the teacher told a few students to lower their voices, but did not correct other students who Satisfactory 25% were also noisy.
+In one classroom, the teacher told a few students to lower their voices, but did not correct other students who were also noisy.
+Proficient 50% Satisfactory 25% were also noisy.
 Limited 0%